-Our Analysis Despite enormous technological gains, service delivery models have changed slowly over the past few decades.
+Our Analysis Despite enormous technology gains, service delivery models have changed slowly over the past few decades.
 The fact that approximately 40% believe that generative AI will change the relationship speaks to the potential of these very new tools.
 It is obvious, however, that those changes will only take place with clear guardrails in place governing how and where these tools can be used.
-One thing both in-house counsel and large law firm attorneys believe strongly: Firms should not be using generative AI tools without the consent. or at least notification, of their clients.
+One thing both in-house counsel and large law firm attorneys believe strongly: Firms should not be using generative AI tools without the consent, or at least notification, of their clients.
 More than half (58%) of corporate clients expect the law firms they work with to give them a choice regarding the use of generative AI tools, and almost three-quarters (73%) expect the firms they work with to make them aware of the use of generative AI tools.
 Again, large law firm lawyers are generally in line, with 53% agreeing with the first statement and 76% in agreement with the second.
-In-house counsel: "I expect to be made aware of the use of generative AI tools by the law firms with which I work."
 [Generative AI] will allow in-house counsel to play a larger and more significant role in determining the best strategy and the most effective and efficient way to handle matters.
 It will also permit in-house counsel to not rely on outside firms for assessing and evaluating legal risks.
 Most importantly, it will provide in-house counsel new tools for assessing and evaluating the legal advice received from outside firms."

-Changing the Way Law Is Taught

-Our Analysis

-Law students may be less likely to believe that generative AI will change the way law is studied and taught because they focus on law as an academic pursuit.
+Changing the Way Law Is Taught Our Analysis Law students may be less likely to believe that generative AI will change the way law is studied and taught, because they focus on law as an academic pursuit.
 Only when in practice must they focus on serving clients efficiently.
 Law students' concern about academic integrity issues may also be a limiting factor.
 A majority of lawyers (61%) expect generative AI to change the way law is taught and studied.
 Interestingly, it is older lawyers who are more likely to expect meaningful change.
 More than 64% of law firm attorneys 45 years old and up believe that generative AI will drive such change; only 54% of attorneys under 45 believe so.
 Those still in law school are actually much less likely to see generative AI changing the way law is taught and studied - only 44% expect to see this change.